Azure/SaaS-Private-Connectivity/README.md

 A Private Endpoint is a network interface that connects you privately and securely to a service powered by Azure Private Link.
 Private Endpoint uses a private IP address from your VNet to provide the connection to the remote service.
 In the case of the Private Connectivity pattern this is a Private Link Service exposing a set of service APIs.

-Private Link service is the reference to the service provider's service.
+Private Link Service is the reference to the service provider's service.
 The service is running behind an internal load balancer and is enabled for Private Link access.

-The private DNS Zone is linked to the VNet and allows resolution of the Private Link service names.
+The private DNS Zone is linked to the VNet and allows resolution of the Private Link Service names.

 Furthermore, the following component is also used to support the automated approval of the Private Link connection from a Marketplace (or service catalog) deployment: